The encounter was more than personal inspiration; I had walked into Joan’s world.

 Support

-I hope to inspire you with meditations and contemplative reflections, help you gain a better understanding of your Catholic spirituality, and most importantly create an environment for you to encounter the combined hearts of St. Joan of Arc and St. Thérèse of Lisieux.
+I hope to inspire you with meditations and contemplative reflections, help you gain a better understanding of your Catholic spirituality, and most importantly create an environment for you to encounter the silent “bright-eyed” Being of the combined hearts of St. Joan of Arc and St. Thérèse of Lisieux.

 I am Walter Emerson Adams, a retired corporate executive who writes on Being in the world with St. Joan of Arc and St. Thérèse of Lisieux.
 In a moment of unreflective certainty on a fall day in 2008, St. Joan of Arc entered my life story through the plays and poetry of St. Thérèse of Lisieux.
 The effect was immediate, astonishing, and life-altering.

 I began asking myself what had happened.
 St. Thérèse brought me an instantaneous, awe-inspiring, holy love for St. Joan of Arc.
 I sensed the two had a relationship in Heaven, a union of hearts.
 Their “combined hearts,” filled me with Catholic hope that has persevered over the years.
-The impact on my life was so dramatic that I changed careers and lifestyle to search for the answer to the question, “What was it?”
+The impact was so dramatic that I surrendered my life, changing careers and lifestyle, to search for the answer to the question, “What was it?”
 What was that transformational moment with St. Joan of Arc and St. Thérèse?

 Reflecting for a decade on “the experience of the experience” with St. Joan and St. Thérèse, these saintly sisters led me on a journey to the mystical Kingdom of Catholic and Royal France in the center of the Immaculate Heart of Mary.
 Under their guidance, my life transformed from near death to lively Catholic hope.

-I share this journey in the hope that you, too, will receive the grace to step into the world with St. Joan and St. Thérèse, accompanied by a repentant dogmatic confession of the Catholic faith through their French, Royal, and Catholic spirituality.
+I share this journey in the hope that you, too, will receive the grace to experience the silent bright-eyed Being of St. Joan and St. Thérèse in the world, accompanied by a repentant dogmatic confession of the Catholic faith through their French, Royal, and Catholic spirituality.

 “But you are a chosen generation, a kingly priesthood, a holy nation, a purchased people: that you may declare his virtues, who hath called you out of darkness into his marvelous light.”
 (1 Peter 2:9, Douay-Rheims)